ojobo-tech/AI-Adoption-Analysis-using-GIS/README.md

 Data Loading and Preprocessing: CSV and Shape Files are loaded, combined, and cleaned.
 This includes handling missing values, normalization, and encoding categorical features.
 Data Visualization

+# Requirements
+To run this code, install Python as well as the libraries used in the code: pandas, numpy, sklearn, seaborn, matplotlib, geopandas

 # Project Findings
 1. There is a strong relationship between R&D Spending and Adoption of Emerging Technology.
 Which shows that a country spending in Research and Development shows their willingness to adopt emerging technology.
 2. There is not much relationship between the number of Graduates in STEM and a country's Number of AI citable documents.
 That means even if a country has more graduate students interested from STEM, it doesn't mean they will go on to do research in A.I.